 The North Norfolk Coast

-North Norfolk is a super place to go for bird watching, as well as hiking amongst beautiful scenery.
+North Norfolk is a super place to go for bird watching, as well as hiking amongst the beautiful scenery.
+You’ll find plenty of walking routes in Norfolk suitable for all fitness levels, including lots of gentle rambles through dreamy countryside.
 There are secluded nature reserves and golden beaches to enjoy when you want to give the legs a rest.
 Take your binoculars and see if you can spot bitterns, waders, and marsh harriers as they go about their daily business, and make sure your camera batteries are fully charged as you’re going to be constantly snapping away.
 Quaint little harbours surprise and delight with their colourful houses, while fishing boats bob gently up and down on the water.

 Inland, the county of Norfolk is packed full of intriguing history, with lots of pretty medieval churches to pop inside, and royal estates to discover if you want to see how the other half lived.
 Sleepy rural villages and vast green swathes of countryside complete the picture, making Norfolk ideal for a walking holiday.